Why You Should Use a CRM (and some Best Practices for using your System)17 Jul 2023

 CRM Best Practices & Top Tips

 And it is a habit your team will need to get into.
-They will want to go back to the old way of doing things, because it is what they are comfortable with.
+They will want to go back to the old way of doing things, because it’s what they are comfortable with.

-So how do you get them to use this new system?
+So how do you get them to use this new system in the right way?

 - Punishment: the flip side of the reward system is of course punishing people for not using it.
 For example, withholding commission or bonuses, or even raising disciplinary actions in the extreme, when a person doesn’t use the system.